 (b) If the department fails to meet the deadline established in subparagraph (a)5., the complaint shall be forwarded to mediation.
-Mediation shall occur within 60 days after the department's failure to make a determination within the timeframe established in Ch.
-97 subparagraph (a)5.
+Mediation shall occur within 60 days after the department's failure to make a determination within the timeframe established in subparagraph (a)5.
 The record created under this section shall be made available for use in the mediation.
-History.-s.
-5, ch.
-2003-415.